 Washing your clothes in hot or warm water takes a lot of energy.
 You can cut down on this by switching to cold water.
 Try to use hot water only when washing soiled clothes.
 Aside from extreme cases like sickness or very dirty clothes, researchers at Consumer Reports agree that cold water is enough.

-Lastly, try to wash large loads instead of smaller, more frequent loads.
+Lastly, try to wash large loads instead of smaller, more frequent ones.
 This is another great way to reduce the amount of energy your washer uses.
 That will, in turn, lower your next utility bill.